The smarter way

 • Alternatively, if the transaction is created from the Ottu dashboard, ensure that the designated checkbox for enabling message notifications is selected.

-4. Optional: SMS Notification Channel If SMS message notifications are required, an SMS provider should be configured for your account.
-Contact the Ottu support team for assistance with configuring the SMS provider.
+4. Optional: If SMS message notifications are required, an SMS provider should be configured for your account.
+Contact the for assistance with configuring the SMS provider.

-5. Optional: Integrated WhatsApp Channel The following requirements must be met:
+5. Optional: The following requirements must be met:

 • WhatsApp Business Account: The merchant must have a registered WhatsApp Business account.